- Routes to British citizenship

 - You must have lived in the UK for five years (or three if married to a British citizen);

-- You must have held Indefinite Leave to Remain for at least one year;
+- You must have had continuous residence in the UK by holding Indefinite Leave to Remain status for at least one year;

 - You must not have spent more than 450 years outside of the UK during the five-year qualifying period, or more than 90 days during the last 12-month period;